 - 20 February, 2002 – FARC hijacks an airplane and kidnap Senator Jorge Gechem.
 After this event, president Pastrana order the Military forces to regain the control of the demilitarized zone, breaking down the peace process.

 - 2002 – 2010 – Alvaro Uribe wins the presidency promising to defeat militarily FARC.
 During his eight years in the office, FARC suffered the most important military defeats and the neutralization of some important leaders.
-However, during this period the number of civilian victims peaked, making Colombia the country with most internally displaced population in the world, the state was accused of extrajudicial killings, and the political opposition disclosed the ties between paramilitary forces and some members of the government.
+However, during this period the number of civilian victims peaked, making Colombia the country with the most internally displaced population in the world, the state was accused of extrajudicial killings, and the political opposition disclosed the ties between paramilitary forces and some members of the government.

 - 19 November, 2012 – A new process of peace talks with FARC begins under the presidency of Juan Manuel Santos.